pca2/bootcamp/javascript_2.md

 ```

-All objects created with the Monster constructor will have an `age` and `ugly` property, but only `age` is part of the prototype. `ugly` and the other properties are local to the individual objects created and are not a part of the inheritance chain.
+All objects created with the Monster constructor will have an `age` and `ugly` property, but only `age` is part of the prototype. `ugly` and the other properties are local to the individual objects created and are not part of the inheritance chain.
+In this way a constructor function is similar to the `initialize` method of Ruby classes and other languages.
+Anything defined using `this` is local to the new object that's created.

+TK: WHAT DO YOU PUT IN THE PROTOTYPE VS IN THE CONSTRUCTOR.
+ANSWER: METHODS AND SHARED VALUES IN THE PROTOTYPE.
+THE CONSTRUCTOR IS WHERE YOU STORE INSTANCE-SPECIFIC DATA.
+THAT MEANS YOU PROBABLY DON'T WANT UGLY ON THE MONSTER CONSTRUCTOR

 So that's the basics of prototypes in JavaScript.
 But how would you actually use them in practice?

+SO THAT'S THE BASICS BUT HOW WOULD YOU EXTEND A 'PROTOTYPE'? move on to the full inheritance set up

+MOVE THIS TO THE BOTTOM.
+AFTER YOU DO THE CLASS STUFF TO TALK ABOUT OTHER PATTERS
 what about this kinda thing- non-constructor pattern, prototypal pattern:
 var human = {};
 var man = Object.create(human);